 Please help us stay up-to-date on how you are using the TIM & TIM Tools in your research efforts!
 This gives us valuable information for improving the work we do at FCIT, and also helps your colleagues and the education field at large.
 If you have published research that incorporates the TIM or TIM Tools, please send us the citation information for possible inclusion on our Research page.
 You can do that by completing the TIM Research Citation Submission Form.

-Christine Harmes is a consultant on research, measurement, and evaluation.
+Christine Harmes is a consultant on research, measurement, and evaluation, and an ICF-certified coach.
 Her research interests focus on improving teacher use of technology, computer-based testing and usability.
 At the Florida Center for Instructional Technology at the University of South Florida, Dr. Harmes focuses on research and tool development related to technology integration.

 Each month FCIT publishes a newsletter with short articles on teaching and learning with technology, using digital content in the classroom, and technology integration.
 Subscribe today!
 The subscription form will open in a new window.
 When you have subscribed, you can close the new window to return to this page.
 You can also submit stories about TIM and TIM Tool use in your classroom, school, or district.